-Paper-B : Genetics.
+Paper-B: Genetics.

 Students will learn the basic principles of inheritance given by Mendel, Come to know about linkage to enable them learn allelic and non allelicinteractions.
-To make students familiar with chromosomal theory of heredity, sex linked inheritance and extranuclear inheritance, genetic variations, concept of DNA damage and repair both in prokaryotes and eukaryotes.
+To make students familiar with chromosomal theory of heredity, sex linked inheritance and extranuclear inheritance, genetic variations, concept of mutations, mutagens, concept of DNA damage and repair both in prokaryotes and eukaryotes.